 How to Help: GoFundMe for the Staff

-Bob and Becky Stroh launched a GoFundMe titled "Support Restaurant Staff After Fire," with a $24,000 goal.
+Bob and Becky Stroh launched a GoFundMe titled "Support Restaurant Staff After Fire."
+The campaign has passed $28,070 of a raised $35,000 goal, with 255 donors as of June 1, 2026 (the goal was originally set at $24,000 and has been increased twice by the Stroh family as donations have come in).
 Funds will be distributed directly to the 21 staff members — cooks, servers, bartenders, and back-of-house — to cover rent, groceries, and living expenses while they're out of work.

 A note from Becky's Wednesday Facebook post that's worth quoting in full because it heads off the most common misconception: